splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 ### Installing Splashkit ###

-Now you need to install [Splashkit](splashkit.io).
-Splashkit is designed to help you get started with programming.
+[Splashkit](splashkit.io) is designed to help you get started with programming.
 It is a library of reusable code that provides tools to help you make more interesting programs.
 Using Splashkit you will soon be creating small games, responding to command from your own web servers, or interacting with a custom database.

-To install Splashkit use:
+To install Splashkit:

 [comment]: <> (TODO: Work out how this works...)